Seagate/S3-Kinetic/README.KINETIC.md

          Clone albany-minio
            - git clone ssh://git@lco-esd-cm01.colo.seagate.com:7999/in/albany-minio.git

 II.
-COMPILE AND RUN minio (will berename later to s3kinetic):
+COMPILE AND RUN minio or s3kinetic.X.Y:
     The script s3kinetic.sh will be used to start the compiling.
 The command is following:
       ./s3kinetic.sh arg1 arg2
       arg1 = X86 or ARM
       arg2 = NONSMR or SMR or LAMARRKV

       The NONSMR or SMR is the disk drive type.
-NONSMR is implied the standard SATA disk drive.
+NONSMR is implied that the standard SATA disk drive.
 SMR is for the standard SMR SATA interface drive with zac media management.

     There will be two executable files exactly the same, but they have different names as shown below:
       - minio